CZ-NIC/yangson/docs/quickstart.rst

-We can now print the ASCII tree again, this time without showing the types but instead displaying *validation counters* that indicate how many times each schema node has been used for validating instances during the previous two validation runs.
+We can now print the ASCII tree again, this time without showing the types but instead displaying *validation counters* that indicate how many times each schema node has been used for validating instances during the previous two validation runs on `inst`.
 This is useful for assessing the coverage of instance data with respect to the schema.

 .. doctest::

    >>> print(dm.ascii_tree(no_types=True, val_count=True), end='')
    +--rw example-2:bag {1}
-      +--rw bar {1}
+      +--ro bar {1}
       +--rw baz? {0}
       +--rw foo# [number] {5}
          +--rw in-words? {5}